Word@Work, Let God's Word energise your working day!

 Matthew 22:4-7

-Jesus had started telling a parable to the religious leaders (Matthew 22:1-3); it was about Himself and their attitude (building on the wrong attitudes of previous generations) to God and His kingdom.
+Jesus had started telling a parable to the religious leaders (Matthew 22:1-3); it was about Himself and their wrong attitude (building on the wrong attitudes of previous generations) to God and His kingdom.
 The story is of a king who invites a chosen list of people to the marriage of his son.
 But they refuse to come.
 The wedding banquet had been prepared at great expense and so more servants were sent out to reissue the invitation.

 Refusing God's Invitation (3)